Resolving Conceptual Confusion

 Practical Applications of Empathy Research

 - I am deeply interested in the practical implications of empathy research and questions about whether increased empathy can really help to solve a wide variety of global problems (as so many people hope).
-Within this area, I am especially interested in questions about the role of empathy in medicine.
+Within this area, I am especially interested in questions about the role of empathy in medicine and law.
 Should we train doctors to be more empathic?
 What does it mean to be an empathic doctor?
-I have one paper out that begins to deal with these issues (Betzler, 2018) and I hope to do more work in this area in the future.
+I have one paper out that begins to deal with these issues (Betzler, 2018).
+Within law, I am interested in how certain forms of testimony–especially the victim statement–elicits empathy and what impact this has on decision-making by judges and justices.
+I hope to do more work in these areas in the future.

 Natural Kinds, Human Kinds, and Classifying People